-Miguel B. Araújo (Brussels, 1969) is recognised as one of the world leaders in the study of climate change effects on biodiversity.
+Miguel Bastos Araújo (Brussels, 1969) is recognised as one of the world leaders in the study of climate change effects on biodiversity.
 He obtained a BSc in Geography and Regional Planning from NOVA University of Lisbon (1995) and an MSc in Conservation (1996) and a PhD in Geography (2000), both from the University College London.
 He is a Research Professor of the Spanish Research Council (CSIC) at the National Museum of Natural Sciences in Madrid.
-He is also Visiting Professor at the University of Copenhagen and the University of Évora, while keeping a honorary position at the Imperial College London.
-In the past, he held faculty or research positions at the Imperial College London, the University of Oxford, the CNRS, and the Natural History Museum in London.
+He is also Visiting Professor at the University of Évora, while keeping a honorary position at the Imperial College London.
+In the past, he held faculty or research positions at the Imperial College London, University of Oxford, University of Copenhagen, CNRS, and the Natural History Museum in London.